Written by Richard Perry

 Here are the other accounts are available at XM, however, these do come with restrictions:

-Traders who register under the XM Global Limited entity, which is regulated by the Belize Financial Services Commission (FSC), can not only trade stocks via a CFD but can also have an account where they can own the underlying shares too.
-For a minimum deposit of $10,000, you can invest in real company shares.
-Traders can pick from a selection of 100 companies from the US, UK and Germany.
+Traders who register under XM Global Limited, regulated by the Belize Financial Services Commission (FSC), can not only trade stocks via CFDs but also open accounts that allow them to own the underlying shares directly.
+With a minimum deposit of $10,000, you can invest in real company shares.
+Traders can pick from hundreds of companies from the US, UK and Germany.
 Each trade entails a commission, which varies based on trade size and asset.

-Many brokers are increasingly offering trading accounts that comply with Sharia law.
-They are designed for traders who follow the Muslim faith, and can trade swap-free with no overnight interest charges.
+Retail brokers are increasingly offering trading accounts that comply with the Sharia law.
+These accounts are designed for traders of the Muslim faith and allow swap-free trading with no overnight interest charges.
 Furthermore, XM says that there is no spread-widening on their Islamic accounts, something that they claim other brokers will do and refer to as a “swap-free in disguise”.

 There are some accounts and features that XM does not offer.
 Here are a few accounts you need to be aware of that other brokers might have available.
 These may be part of your decision making in choosing a broker:

-• Professional/Premium accounts – some brokers will offer professional traders (who meet certain trading criteria) better spreads and execution, along with higher leverage limits and access to cryptocurrency margin trading in the European jurisdiction.
+• Professional/Premium accounts – some brokers will offer professional traders who meet certain criteria better spreads and execution, along with higher leverage limits and access to cryptocurrency margin trading in the European jurisdiction.

 • STP or ECN accounts – Accounts at XM use a dealing desk model of trade execution.
 Subsequently, there are no Direct Market Access accounts such as STP (Straight Through Processing) or ECN (Electronic Communications Network) available.

-• Guaranteed Stop-Loss Orders – A facility of guaranteed stop-loss orders some brokers offer.
-Helps to protect traders from gapping markets.
+• Guaranteed Stop-Loss Orders – Some brokers offer this feature to protect traders from gapping markets.
 XM does not offer Guaranteed Stop-Loss Orders (GSLO).

 Account Types